 You can change the preview area size in the program's preferences.

 The original set consists of seven colors.
 There are two additional sets below it, each consisting of three cells.
 Move colors from the main set into lower cells.
 By dragging colors you can have from one to three sets of colors.
-To switch from one color set to another click on it with the left mouse button.
+With a mouse click switch from one color set to another.
 The chosen set is highlighted with a white background.

 The Color Indicator makes it easier to form a color set.